KaliLab/optimizer/tests/hh_pas_surrogate/hh_pas_readme.txt

-To run the example, you must edit the "hh_pas_settings.xml" file: set the "model_spec_dir" tag to any existing directory (this model doesn't use additional mod files) set the "input_dir" tag to the path of the input file (not the directory, where the file is!) (input file: "input_data2.dat") set the "model_path" tag to the path "hh_pas.hoc" file set the "base_dir" datg to a directory where you want the results to be stored After these modifications type "python optimizer.py -c hh_pas_settings.xml" into the terminal and press enter.
+To run the example, you must edit the "hh_pas_settings.xml" file: set the "model_spec_dir" tag to any existing directory (this model doesn't use additional mod files) set the "input_dir" tag to the path of the input file (including the file name itself!) (input file: "input_data2.dat") set the "model_path" tag to the path "hh_pas.hoc" file set the "base_dir" tag to a directory where you want the results to be stored After these modifications type "python optimizer.py -c hh_pas_settings.xml" into the terminal and press enter.